Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 ## *Why use a ULA for DNS?
 Why not use our GUA derived from Verizon's delegated prefix?
 After all, it's our LAN IP address.*

 By creating a ULA alias for our LAN ix0, and a corresponding prefix, we've essentially created a *private* ULA subnet (fd00:AAAA:BBBB:CCCC::/64) on the LAN for the specific purpose of stable internal DNS service, and we will configure `unbound` to listen on the ULA address fd00:AAA:BBBB:CCCC::1 and allow traffic in from its subnet.
-Advertising our GUA as our DNS is a security risk and not best practice, because GUAs are publicly routable addresses.
+Advertising our GUA as our DNS is not best practice, because GUAs are publicly routable addresses.
+Yes, `pf` will block the advertisement from leaving, but using a private subnet is advantageous.

 This concept was strange to me at first, since, coming from the frugality of IPv4, it seemed excessive to create 18 quintillion addresses simply for my little network's DNS.